sushilks/mScale/docs/README.zmq.md

 ### Test methodology
 The test orchestrates the launch of publisher and the subscriber jobs on mesos cluster, (they are executed as processes on the nodes.
-Containers are not used to reduce the memory footprint for each client)

-Once the process are up and running the test triggers the publisher to send different rate of traffic for 60 seconds.
+Containers are not used to reduce the memory footprint for each client) Once the process are up and running the test triggers the publisher to send different rate of traffic for 60 seconds.
 After the time interval rates are measured across all the subscribers and averaged.
 To identify max rate, the rate is increased till there is no observable increase on the received rate on the subscribe.

-The maximum rate is also measured while a small percentage ~10% of the subscribers are running at 50% of the max rate observed in the first experiment.

-one more measurement of max rate is done while a small percentage ~10% of the subscribers are connecting/disconnecting at the rate of 2 connections/second.
+The maximum rate is also measured while a small percentage ~1% of the subscribers are running at 50% of the max rate observed in the first experiment. one more mesurement of max rate is done while a small percentage ~1% of the subscribers are connecting/disconnecting at the rate of 2 connections/second.

 ### Results (ZMQ - PYTHON Pub/Sub)